jayant-lumino/django-room-app/README.md

 # Django-RoomApp

-This project was done by me as a fresher to learn Django.
+This project was done by me as a learner to learn Django.

 <h4>Features:</h4>
 <ol>